Stan Hitchcock: Television and radio

 Hitchcock is better known for his music publications through his work on radio and television.
 At a young age he worked as a DJ for various radio stations.
 In the 1960s he was, among other things, the host of a morning show in Nashville, from 1964 to 1970 he had his own program with the Stan Hitchcock Show.
 In 1982, Hitchcock was one of the founders of the music television network Country Music Television (CMT).

 Hitchcock stayed in Nashville until 1991 and worked for the station from there, including hosting the interview program Heart to Heart.
 Then, when CMT was bought by Gaylord Entertainment, he returned to Missouri and settled in the small town of Branson near Springfield.
 There he founded the cable station Americana Television Network, also a music station that specialized primarily in American folk and country music.

 In 2009, he published the book Corner of Music Row & Memory Lane, in which he looked back on his 50-year career.
 He worked for the small television station BlueHighways TV, where he had a show and wrote a daily column for their website.
 Hitchcock was one of the founders of the station.

 Personal life and death

-Hitchcock lived with his wife Denise on a farm north of Gallatin, Tennessee, and had a son.
+Hitchcock had seven children and lived with his wife Denise on a farm north of Gallatin, Tennessee.
 Hitchcock died from cancer on January 4, 2023, at the age of 86.